 Thats stands for Prostate-Specific Antigens rather than Public Service Announcements.
 PSA screenings are a common test performed in the US, whose efficacy is still disputed.
-Our local paper has a good article covering some of the issues.
+Our local paper has a

 The American Cancer Society is urging doctors to make clearer to men that the test used to screen for prostate cancer has limits and may lead to unnecessary treatments that do more harm than good.